Questions? info@notaries.com | Live Chat | Login

 Phoenix, AZ 85007-2808

-Since notary stamps display commission expiration dates, part of your Arizona notary renewal includes getting a new stamp.
-Along with your bond, our online renewal package includes a new notary stamp that meets or exceeds state specifications!
+Along with your bond, our online package includes a new seal and stamp that meets or exceeds state specifications!

 Your new stamp will have:

-You can find your current notary commission expiration date on your stamp.
-Or check Arizona's notary database.
+You can find your current notary commission expiration date on your stamp or by searching your name on the SOS database.

 Yes, but you cannot act as a notary until your commission is renewed.

-If you do not renew your notary commission before its expiration date, your commission will expire, and you will no longer be authorized to perform notarizations.
+Letting your commission expire means you will no longer be authorized to perform notarizations.
 You are free to apply at any time for a new notary commission.

-According to Arizona's Notary Manual, a notary public who chooses to allow a commission to expire shall deliver their stamp, notarial journal, and records to the Secretary of State's office within three months.
-A signed cover letter that includes the notary's name, commission number, and the last four digits of the notary's social security number should be sent with the items.
+According to Arizona's notary manual, a notary public who chooses to allow a commission to expire shall deliver their stamp, notarial journal, and records to the SOS within three months.